Sam Miller (businessman): Awards and philanthropy

-Personal life
+Personal life and death

 After serving in World War II, Miller met his future wife, Ruth Ratner (December 1, 1925 – November 26, 1996), in Wickliffe, Ohio, in 1946 at Leonard Ratner's summer cottage.
 Ruth was the daughter of Forest City Material Co. co-founder Leonard Ratner and sister of Albert Ratner; they married later that same year.
 Together, they had four children: Aaron David Miller, Richard Miller, Gabrielle Miller, and Abraham Miller.
 Miller divorced Ratner in 1983 and she remarried Rabbi Phillip Horowitz (1922 – 2002).
 He married Maria Shanley in 1983.
 Shanley converted from Roman Catholicism to Judaism upon marrying Miller.
 In 1996, his first wife, Ruth, died from cancer.
 Miller had surgery in 2002 to treat bladder cancer.

 He died on March 7, 2019.
 Services were held at the Park Synagogue in Cleveland Heights, Ohio and his interment was at Bet Olam Cemetery.